How to Prioritize Your UX Metrics for Business Success

 Which categories you measure depend on the goals of your UX.
 For example, engagement might not be necessary if you aim for the most efficient product.
 A rideshare app doesn't want a user spending fifteen minutes hailing a cab.
 Their goal is focused on ensuring users can catch a ride with as little effort as possible so users want to use it again.

-How to Prioritize UX Metrics
+How to prioritize UX metrics

 How does your team decide what to focus on when gauging success?
 First, it helps to set targets.
 To find the best goals for your specific project, follow these steps:

-1. Set goals: To keep your metrics list lean, build a consensus on goals first.
+1. Set goals: To keep your metrics list lean, first build a consensus on goals first.
 Which company-wide goals will the UX project be able to address?
 What business value will the new product or feature add?
 These are the objectives to emphasize.

 These steps should naturally rank your UX metrics.
 Your high-priority metrics go with your top goals, and these will be the most crucial to analyze.
 Avoid non-essential stats.
 You only need to focus on those that will help you make strategic decisions.

-Let our firm set your prioritized UX metrics straight, measure them using our scientific approach and out-deliver on your goals.
+Let our firm set your prioritized UX metrics straight, measure them using our scientific approach, and out-deliver on your goals.